How to Donate your Body to Science

 What kinds of organizations can you donate your body to?

 Medical schools: University anatomical donation programs are often preferred by donors due to their nonprofit status and general transparency into what their donated bodies are used for (although usually not on an individual basis).
+Donated bodies are integral to medical schools as they allow future clinicians to gain experience that they'd otherwise not have access to.
 For those that graduated from a university with an anatomical gift program, it can also be a meaningful way to give back to their alma mater.
 View a list of university anatomical donation programs.

 Forensic research: While not as prevalent as medical programs, forensic research donation programs are another great way to donate your body to important research.
 These research facilities generally teach forensic students important factors about body decomposition and influence guidance given to police for evaluating crime scenes, meaning your cadaver will contribute to solving major crimes.
 Unfortunately, facilities are limited, so many Americans don’t live close enough to make body donation practical.
 That being said, if you’re interested in the option, you may want to check out these facilities: